habnabit/pycon2014/outline.rst

         command
       - except you probably want something that'll do the signin dance for you
       - and something that responds to PING
+      - and something that makes a nicer interface than having to deal with overriding ``irc_PART``.
       - and something that does CTCP dispatch
       - etc.